CyVerse-learning-materials/container_camp_workshop_2018/main.rst

 **Need Help?**
 ==============

-You can reach the lead instructor, Upendra Devisetty, at upendra@cyverse.org.
+You can reach the lead instructor, Upendra Devisetty, at upendra @ cyverse dot org.
 You can also talk to any of the instructors or TAs if you need immediate help, or (in an emergency) call 911.